Amelia Earhart Fellowship

 Young Women in Public Affairs Award

-Applications, including associated additional documents, should be sent as one PDF file to email@example.com
+Please send winning applications including associated additional documents as one PDF file to email@example.com by 31st March 2023

 - Consider press releases to publicise the award in your community.